zabano/pg-jsonapi/docs/source/fetch.rst

         }
     }

-You can pass an option for each resource type included in the response.
+You can pass an option for different resource types included in the response.
 For an example, see :ref:`this <example_1>`.

 .. _include: